-The sustainable investment objective of the Fund is to invest in energy infrastructure assets that contributed to one or more of the following environmental objectives:
+The sustainable investment objective of the Fund is to invest in renewable energy infrastructure assets that contributed to one or more of the following environmental objectives:

-- (1) Renewable energy capacity; or
+- (1) climate change mitigation; or - (2) increased global renewable energy capacity; or - (3) increased global renewable energy generation; or - (4) reduction in greenhouse gas emissions.

-- (2) Renewable power generation; or
+Final Investment Decision ("FID") was reached in relation to:

-- (3) Estimated CO2e emissions avoided
+Reference period Total number of investments that have taken FID in the Fund (before or during the reference period)

-Final Investment Decision (" $\ensuremath{\text{FID}}\xspace"$) was reached in relation to:
+2023 7

-Reference period Total number of investments that have taken FID in the Fund (before or during the reference period) 2024 3
+2024 8

 The investments in the Fund are further described in the Fund's annual report.
-If an investment has been divested, it no longer appears in this overview by the year of the divestment.
+If an investment has been divested it no longer appears in this overview from the year of the divestment.